AlparslanSeckin/Tic-Tac-Toe/README.md

 the 26,830 possible games up to rotations and reflections (the game tree complexity) on this space.

 //Prerequisites

-*Install Java SE Runtime Environment 8.
+-Install Java SE Runtime Environment 8.

-*Add javac and java command to environment variables.

-*Navigate to folder containing main method (TicTacToe.java in src folder) with console(cmd)

-*write this command javac TicTacToe.java
+-Navigate to folder of download file with console(cmd) -write this command javac TicTacToe.java

-*then this java TicTacToe
+-then this java TicTacToe

-I used Eclipse IDE with WindowBuilder (GUI Designer plugin) to write this application.
+I used Eclipse IDE with WindowBuilder (GUI Desinger plugin) to write this application.
 I will try to add simple AI and possibly convert this project into .jar file.